KailaniBailey/Google-Cybersecurity-Professional-Certificate/Course 7: Automate Cybersecurity Tasks with Python/Week 3: Work with strings and lists/README.md

 - Lab Exemplar: Develop an algorithm
 - **Practice Quiz:** Test your knowledge: Work with lists and develop algorithms
 ## Regular expressions
+- Regular expressions in Python
+- More about regular expressions
+- Lab Activity: Use regular expressions to find patterns
+- Lab Exemplar: Use regular expressions to find patterns
+- **Practice Quiz:** Test your knowledge: Regular expressions
 ## Review: Work with strings and lists